LASER DENTISTRY NEAR ME

 Laser procedures can make dental treatments more comfortable, cost-effective, and efficient.
-Laser procedures are approved by the US Food and Drug Administration (FDA) as dental treatments for several dental conditions.
+Additionally, they are also approved by the US Food and Drug Administration (FDA) as a viable treatment for several dental conditions.

 How Are Laser Treatments Performed?

 Hard tissue procedures include:

-- Tooth sensitivity treatment: treatment of a tooth with high sensitivity to cold and hot with dental lasers that seal tubules in the tooth’s root.
+- Tooth sensitivity treatment: this is a treatment for teeth with high sensitivity to hot and cold temperatures where dental lasers seal tubules in the tooth’s root.

-- Dental fillings and tooth preparations: during tooth preparations and dental filling procedures, dental lasers can be used to kill bacteria in a cavity; this would improve the oral health of the tooth.
-Traditional dental drills and local anesthesia are unnecessary during laser treatments.
+- Dental fillings and tooth preparations: as part of tooth preparations and dental filling procedures, dental lasers can kill bacteria in a cavity and improve the oral health of the patient.
+So, traditional dental drills and local anesthesia are also unnecessary during each of those treatments.

-- Cavity detection: dental lasers can detect an early incidence of cavities due to their high precision.
+- Cavity detection: dental lasers can also detect and effectively remove the early incidence of cavities due to their high precision.

 Soft tissue procedures include:

-- Soft tissue folds removal: dental lasers can be used to remove soft tissue folds from dentures without sutures, pain, and
+- Soft tissue folds removal: dental lasers are also great at removing soft tissue folds from dentures without sutures and pain.

-- Frenula treatment: some patients have tight or restricted frenula (the muscle or fold of skin beneath the tongue).
-Such people may benefit from laser treatment due to its high accuracy and precision.
-This also applies to children whose tight frenula have caused them to have a speech impediment, to have difficulty breastfeeding, or to be tongue-tied.
+- Frenula treatment: some patients have tight or restricted frenula (the muscle or fold of skin beneath the tongue), and they can benefit from laser treatment due to its high accuracy and precision.
+This also applies to children whose tight frenula causes them issues like speech impediment, difficulty in breastfeeding, or being tongue-tied.

-- Crown lengthening: laser procedures can be used to reshape gums and jawbones as well for crown lengthening, and they can do so in the least invasive manner for a healthier tooth structure.
+- Crown lengthening: laser treatment can reshape gums and jawbones as well for crown lengthening, and they can do so in the least invasive manner for a healthier tooth structure.

 - Gummy smile treatment: patients who need to reshape gum tissue that causes a gummy smile can also benefit from dental lasers.
-A Gummy smile is when the gum tissues cover much of the tooth.
+A Gummy smile is when the gum tissues cover too much of the tooth.